mitranim/atril/notes.md

 inputs, it would be great if we could figure out that the given reflow is caused by an input event somewhere at the bottom of the tree, and reflow only that part.
 Might be the biggest performance improvement we can make.

+Kicking some reflow localisation ideas around.
+How about this:
+* In addition to the virtual DOM structure, link `State` objects like a tree, with shorter paths that are faster to traverse than the DOM.
+Don't create State objects for nodes without interpolations, or custom attributes, or molds.
+Give each State a reference both to its real node _and_ its virtual node (surefire memory leak since the virtual node also references the state, but we have a destroy phase specifically to clean this up).
+* The secondary tree is built during compilation and refreshed when recompiling mold outputs.
+* After the first reflow pass, use this secondary tree to short-curcuit reflows by skipping "dumb" DOM paths.
+For each State, do the following:
+  * Assert that its virtual node is in the expected place in the virtual DOM.
+    The compile (and mold recompile) step runs before the phase step.
+It must correctly sync the state tree with any DOM changes caused by molds.
+  * If this is a template, run the mold and recompile if necessary.
+Go to the next state.
+  * Run interpolations or phase custom attributes, whatever is registered with this state.
+  * When syncing changes to the live DOM, make an additional check for matching parent nodes.
+If they don't match, this is a signal that the live DOM structure has been unexpectedly altered in the intermittent path skipped before this state.
+In this case, travel up the hierarchy until we find a child/parent pair with a match in the real DOM (at their own location) and sync the DOM from there, falling back on the "raw" synchronisation strategy used in the first phase.
+This doesn't allow us to fully localise reflows, but could significantly decrease traversal time in documents with large numbers of dumb nodes.

+Consider trying out `virtual-dom`.

 # Transclusion semantics